 Nasturtium is a valuable plant that provides several different benefits as a companion plant in the garden :

 - Repels insect pests.
 Various garden pests can attack vegetable gardens: cabbage worms, cucumber beetles, flea beetles, Mexican bean beetles, squash bugs, carrot flies, and cabbage moths.
 Many companion plants help repel specific pests and should be planted near specific crops as natural non-chemical pest control.

 - Attract beneficial insects.
 The flowers help attract beneficial pollinators like bees, hummingbirds, parasitic wasps, and ladybugs.

 - Encourage faster growth and better taste.
 Many companion plants release specific chemicals that encourage speedier growth or better taste in the plants around them.

 - Provide ground cover.
 Plants spread low across the ground as a blanket over the soil and help keep the environment moist.

-Nasturtiums also are an excellent plant to add to your flower garden or patio container garden.
+Nasturtiums also are excellent plants to add to your flower garden or patio container garden.

 In the flower bed, add nasturtiums as a border.
 They are a pretty plant when allowed to spill over onto walkways.

 Plant trailing nasturtiums in front of beds of marigolds, snapdragons, and hostas or add to window boxes as a spilling vine.
-Trailing nasturtiums plants look lovely planted in the corners of raised beds.
+Trailing nasturtium plants look lovely in the corners of raised beds or pots and containers.

 Our favorite Varieties of Nasturtiums: